Capillary/ecom-api-document/source/includes/_order.md

-SourceCityName | string | City name of the product location SourceCityCode | string | Unique city code of the product location SourceCountryName | string | Country name of the product location SourceCountryCode | string | alpha-2 code of the product location country .
+SourceCityName | string | City name of the product location SourceCityCode | string | Unique city code of the product location SourceCountryName | string | Country name of the product location SourceCountryCode | string | Alpha-2 code of the country of the product location .
 Example: IN (for India), AU (for Australia), and BR (for Brazil)
-SourceStateName | string | State name of the product location SourceStateCode | string | State code of the product location ShipCityName | string | City name of the product delivery location ShipCityCode | string | Unique city code of the product delivery location ShipCountryName | string | Country name of the product delivery location ShipCountryCode | string | alpha-2 code of the country of the product delivery location.
+SourceStateName | string | State name of the product location SourceStateCode | string | State code of the product location ShipCityName | string | City name of the product delivery location ShipCityCode | string | Unique city code of the product delivery location ShipCountryName | string | Country name of the product delivery location ShipCountryCode | string | Alpha-2 code of the country of the product delivery location.
 Example: IN (for India), AU (for Australia), and BR (for Brazil)
-ShipStateName | string | State name of the product delivery location ShipStateCode | string | State code of the product delivery location SKU* | string | SKU of the product for which you want to calculate tax (Required for variant product) VarientSKU | string | SKU of the variant product for which you want to calculate tax Quantity* | int | Number of the item for which you want to calculate tax DeliveryMode* | enum | Mode of delivery of the current item.
+ShipStateName | string | State name of the product delivery location ShipStateCode | string | State code of the product delivery location SKU* | string | SKU of the product for which you want to calculate tax (Required for variant product) VarientSKU | string | SKU of the variant product for which you want to calculate tax Quantity* | int | Number of items for which you want to calculate tax DeliveryMode* | enum | Mode of delivery of the current item.
 Values: `H` for home delivery, `S` for store pick-up UnitPrice* | float | Price of a single item